 DUI Refusal in Tampa, FL

-Leslie Sammis is a member of the National College for DUI Defense (NCDD), the largest and most trusted organization for the top DUI attorneys across the United States.
-She has received advance training on the Intoxilyzer 8000, the breathalyzer instrument used in Florida.
+She serves as Florida’s delegate for National College for DUI Defense (NCDD), the largest and most trusted organization for the top DUI attorneys across the United States.
+She has received advanced training on the Intoxilyzer 8000, the breathalyzer instrument used in Florida.
 She is experienced in fighting DUI refusal cases in Tampa, FL.

 Types of Chemical Tests after a DUI Arrest

-if the arresting officer has probable cause to believe that the driver may be impaired by a chemical or controlled substance, then the arresting officer might ask the driver to submit to a urine test instead of a breath test.
+Suppose the arresting officer has probable cause to believe that a chemical or controlled substance may impair the driver.
+In that case, the arresting officer might ask the driver to submit to a urine test instead of a breath test.

-In many cases involving an accident and a driver that is seeking medical attention for his injuries, the officer may ask for a blood test if the breath test is impractical.
+In many cases involving an accident and a driver seeking medical attention for his injuries, the officer may ask for a blood test if the breath test is impractical.

-In most cases, the driver will just say “no” when asked if he will take the test.
-In other cases, the arresting officer might allege that certain non-verbal conduct constitutes a refusal including:
+In most cases, the driver will just say “no” when asked if he will take the test after a DUI arrest.
+In other situations, the arresting officer might allege that certain non-verbal conduct constitutes a refusal, including:

 - If the driver becomes argumentative, combative, or abusive to the arresting officer;

-- If the driver indicates that he will take the breath test, but then willfully fails to blow enough air into the machine to register a valid sample was provided (1.1 liters of air in one continuous breath is considered a sufficient sample);
+- If the driver indicates that he will take the breath test but then willfully fails to blow enough air into the machine to register a valid sample was provided (1.1 liters of air in one continuous breath is considered a sufficient sample);

 Florida’s Implied Consent Warning

-The implied consent laws require that any driver who accepts the privilege of driving a vehicle within the state is deemed to have given consent to submit to an approved chemical test of the driver’s breath, urine or blood.
+The implied consent laws require that any driver who accepts the privilege of driving a vehicle within the state is deemed to have given consent to submit to an approved chemical test of the driver’s breath, urine, or blood.

 Section 316.1932(1)(a)1.a, Florida Statutes (2007), provides in pertinent part: